background grid image

 • Inside your derivation logic, you get access to the broad Nushell feature set I talked about above.

-• It has much prettier log output thanks to Nushell’s easy-to-use ANSI support.
+• It has much prettier log output thanks to Nushell’s ANSI support.
 While this is more of a quality-of-life thing, it does liven things up a bit.

 • You can try out the Nuenv environment locally by running nix develop .#nuenv if you clone the repo (or nix develop github:DeterminateSystems/nuenv#nuenv if you don’t want to clone the repo locally).
 This gives you access to Nuenv’s helper commands.
 Run substituteInPlace --help to see an example.
 As far as I know, there isn’t really a way to introspect the stdenv in this way.
 You can access Bash with stdenv’s functions provided by running nix-shell -p but those functions don’t provide help output.
 You can also see a list of custom commands available to Nuenv derivations by running nix run github:DeterminateSystems/nuenv#nuenv-commands.